-Climate changes including changes of air temperature and precipitation exists (temperature increased by less than 1 °C over both mountains and plains; annual total precipitation reduced by 16mm within 10 years over mountains during 1960-1985, and no systematic observation in precipitation change over plains.
-Zolotokrylin, (1999)), but high irrigation water withdrawals and the large evaporation losses in the basin are widely recognized as the major cause for the tremendous decline in flow into the Aral Sea.
-As shown in Figure 3, the decline of downstream flows started in the mid-1960s.
+Given the high irrigation water withdrawals and the large evaporation losses in the basin, the tremendous decline in flow into the Aral Sea is not difficult to understand.
+As shown in Figure 5, the decline of downstream flows started in the mid-1960s.
 Outflows to the lake dropped to a mere trickle in the mid-1970s, with increases only achieved in the 1990s when the Aral Sea problem was first addressed.
 However, recent inflows to the lake are not sufficient to reverse the disaster situation.
-The level, area, and volume of the sea during 1989-98 are shown in Figure 5.
+The level, area, and volume of the sea during 1989-98 are shown in Figure 7.
 Thus, even in the last decade, the drying up of the sea has not slowed and, in fact, the problem has worsened.